Today you are You, that is truer than true. There is no one alive who is Youer than You. – Dr. Seuss

 It’s a process of becoming re-acquainted with (and resurrecting) your authentic self, your true nature, your inner being.
 It’s there somewhere, buried under all the should and shouldn’t you absorbed from people of influence and society as a whole.
 This is your genius, in the original sense of the word.
 This is where and how you shine the brightest.

 ‘Doing you’ on a deeper level builds on this self-awareness.
 Doing you, in this case, is about trusting your inner guidance on the bigger questions, as well as what to have for dinner.
-Once you have a bead on checking in with your gut, and once you get used to actually prioritising your own well-being and happiness; you can start using those skills to suss out the right way to go when faced with big decisions… like whom to marry or whether to switch jobs (or if you should get that whole-torso tattoo).
+Once you have a bead on checking in with your gut, and once you get used to actually prioritizing your own well-being and happiness; you can start using those skills to suss out the right way to go when faced with big decisions… like whom to marry or whether to switch jobs (or if you should get that whole-torso tattoo).

 “The privilege of a lifetime is to become who you truly are.” ― C.G.
 Jung